a cautionary tale

 All this is enough to convince me to keep it up, but the science behind the Younger Next Year protocol have scientifically proven to stave off 70% of the normal decay (weakness, sore joints, muscle apathy), and…eliminate over 50% of all illness and potential injuries related to aging.
 After afternoon meditation I have more energy and am less apt to veer from my daily goals of eating healthy and getting in my hour a day of activity.
 I can’t even try to prove that my meditative mind is responsible for helping me run faster and longer than I ever have before, but I can say that for the first time, I am able to think to myself, ‘I can totally do this, and actually, I’m loving it.’
 And in addition to that, It turns out practicing meditation gives me a younger biological age, the longer I stick with it.

 Dear readers, when I see the photo on the left I want to cry!
 I feel embarrassed that I let myself get that way.
 About two weeks after this photo was taken I read Younger Next Year; searching for something that could compel me to gather the energy to just start to change.
 On the back side of eight months into the Younger Next Year protocol, and Tone It Up nutrition plan, I am surprised that I am 16+ pounds lighter, I feel happier and more confident, and that I’ve found a powerful tool (Transcendental Meditation) for keeping my mind-body connection working happily together.

 resources and tips

 - Find a friend or group to get accountable with.
-I joined the Tone It Up team.
-Karena & Katrina feel like my personal trainers.
+Karena & Katrina from Tone It Up feel like my personal trainers.
 I use their toning and cardio videos regularly — all free!

 - Diversify: I also do Zumba and Spinning at my local gym; and yoga at my local studio.